-His most recent book, Parachuting Cats into Borneo (co-authored with change management expert Axel Klimek), was recommended by global business leaders such as Paul Polman (CEO Unilever).
-It offers practical advice on the process of leading change.
+His most recent book, Parachuting Cats into Borneo (2017, co-authored with change management expert Axel Klimek), was recommended by global business leaders such as Paul Polman (former CEO Unilever and UN Advocate for the Sustainable Development Goals).
+Parachuting Cats into Borneo offers practical advice on the process of leading change in complex systems.

 Alan AtKisson began his professional work in sustainability in 1988, editing the pioneering journal In Context.
 Producing a magazine put Alan in contact with many leading sustainability innovators, thought-leaders, and researchers.
-This exposure to sustainability’s foundational thinkers generated a strong motivation to turn their ideas into reality.
+This exposure to many of sustainability’s founding thinkers generated a strong motivation to turn ideas into reality.
 AtKisson began focusing his own research on the development of tools, methods, and processes to accelerate change, and he devoted his professional work to the mainstreaming of sustainable development in government, business, and civil society.

 Beginning in the early 1990s, AtKisson helped to establish the practice of developing sustainability indicators, working with cities and other entities around the globe.
 He was a co-founder and co-chair of the world’s first urban sustainability indicators program, Sustainable Seattle.
 He began to promote the concept of being a “sustainability change agent” — someone who drives change towards sustainability in organizations or communities — and over time he evolved a suite of tools and methods, now called the Accelerator, to support schools, institutions and companies in developing systems-based sustainability strategies and plans, as well as for training people to promote and implement change more effectively.